nzvte/Everest/README.md

 loadstring(game:HttpGet(""))()
 ```

-You can even save it into your Synapse's Autoexecute folder, and works great!
+You can even save it into your Synapse's Autoexecute folder, and it works great!

 # Full Credit Listing